codeface-io/LSPService/README.md

 1. Download and open LSPService.
 It will run in Terminal, and as long as it's running there, the service is available.
 Check: <http://localhost:8080/lspservice>
 3. Set the language server locations (file paths) for the languages you want to have supported.
 	* There's a command line interface for that.
 After LSPService launches in Terminal, it explains all commands there.
 	* LSPService finds the Swift language server automatically if Xcode is installed.
-But in general, users still must locate language servers manually.
+But in general, users still must locate language servers manually, if the editor doesn't help with that.

 ## API